Nitrokey/nitrokey-documentation/source/components/nethsm/index.rst

 NetHSM
 ======

 This documentation describes the NetHSM software and hardware.

-The NetHSM software can be either used on the NetHSM hardware, or as a Docker container.
+The NetHSM software can be either used on the NetHSM hardware, or as a `software container<container>`__ (e.g. Docker).
-This documentation only covers the Docker container in the `Integration <integration.html>`__ chapter.

 The NetHSM software features a REST API to perform installation, administration and operational tasks.
-The recommended way to use the REST API is through the `nitropy <../software/nitropy/index.html>`_ tool.
+The recommended way to use a NetHSM is through the tool `nitropy <../software/nitropy/index.html>`_.
 Alternatively `curl <https://curl.se>`_ can be used to send HTTP requests to the REST API.

 If you obtained a new NetHSM hardware, please refer to the chapter `Getting Started <getting-started.html#getting-started>`__ first.
 In case you want to restore a backup of a NetHSM, please refer to the chapter `Restore <administration.html#restore>`__.

 .. important::